Niek/superview/README.md

 Application Options:
-  -i, --input=FILE         The input video filename -o, --output=FILE        The output video filename (default: output.mp4) -b, --bitrate=BITRATE    The bitrate in bytes/second to encode in.
+  -i, --input=FILE         The input video filename -o, --output=FILE        The output video filename (default: output.mp4) -e, --encoder=ENCODER    The encoder to use, use -h to see a list.
+If not specified, it takes the standard encoder of the input file codec
+  -b, --bitrate=BITRATE    The bitrate in bytes/second to encode in.
 If not specified, take the same bitrate as the input file
   -s, --squeeze            Squeeze 4:3 video stretched to 16:9 (e.g. Caddx Tarsier 2.7k60)